 Drink Driving – Statistics

-- An average of 180 drivers are being arrested per week in 2017 on suspicion of driving under the influence.
-8,067 drivers were arrested in 2016 for driving while intoxicated.
+- An average of 172 drivers per week were arrested in 2017 on suspicion of driving under the influence compared to a weekly average in 2016 of 155 arrests.
 (An Garda Siochana).

-- Up to end of July 2017 a total of 5,175 drivers have been arrested on suspicion of driving under the influence of an intoxicant (DUI) compared to 4,513 arrests up to the same period in 2016.
-This represents a 15% increase in DUI arrests. (source www.garda.ie)
+- During 2017 a total of 8920 drivers were arrested on suspicion of driving under the influence of an intoxicant (DUI) compared to 8067 arrests in 2016.
+This represents a 11% increase in DUI arrests. (source www.garda.ie)

 Driving while intoxicated 2017